smartin77/BroTracker/docs/TEENSY_MEMORY_ARCHITECTURE.md

 12. Which operations must remain outside the realtime execution path.

 These questions will be analyzed before committing to the final low-level kernel memory layout.

+The Teensy diagnostics tool under `tools/teensy_diagnostics/` is used to experimentally verify memory placement and relative access characteristics before the final memory allocation policy is defined.